unkn0wn-root/resterm/docs/resterm.md

 - Supported syntax matches common `.env` loaders: optional `export` prefixes, `KEY=value` pairs, `#`/`;` comments, single- and double-quoted values (with escapes), and `${VAR}` or `$VAR` interpolation.
 We expand references using earlier keys from the same file and the current OS environment.
 - The environment name is derived from a `workspace` entry (case-insensitive).
 If that key is missing or blank we fall back to the file name (`.env.prod` → `prod`, `prod.env` → `prod`, bare `.env` → `default`).
 - Each dotenv file yields exactly one environment today.
 If you need multiple environments, stick with `resterm.env.json`.
 - Limitations: no multi-workspace support, no auto-discovery, and interpolation only sees keys declared above the current line (plus OS envs).
-Document these assumptions in your team docs to avoid surprises.

 ### Variable resolution order